A bass’ metabolism slows way down in the winter, so the fish can go a few days without eating if it gulps down one big baitfish.

 These lures are my all-time favorites for catching wintertime bass because the baits suspend at about the same depth as the fish are positioned in the water column.
-When the stickbait reaches its maximum depth, I can let it sit there in front of a bass for as long as 30 seconds to a minute.
-A couple of subtle twitches of the lure imitates a shad struggling to swim, which is an easy meal for a bass to capture.
+When the stickbait reaches its maximum depth, I can let it sit there in front of bass for as long as 30 seconds to a minute.
+A couple of subtle twitches of the lure imitates a shad struggling to swim, which is an easy meal for bass to capture.

-Throughout most of the winter I favor a 4 1/2- or 5-inch suspending jerkbait I throw on baitcasting gear with 8- to 10-pound fluorocarbon line.
-When the winter drawdown drops the water level to its lowest point on my home lake of Lake of the Ozarks, the water is also close to the freezing point and there is usually ice in some of the coves.
+Throughout most of the winter, I favor a 4 1/2- or 5-inch suspending jerkbait I throw on baitcasting gear with 8- to 10-pound fluorocarbon line.
+When the winter drawdown drops the water level to its lowest point on my home lake of the Ozarks, the water is also close to the freezing point and there is usually ice in some of the coves.
 Bass become extremely sluggish then and tend to ignore my larger stickbaits so I downsize to 3-inch models, especially on the calm, sunny days after a cold front.

-The short, lightweight stickbait is difficult to throw with baitcast gear so I tie the small lure on 8-pound monofilament and cast with spinning tackle.
+The short, lightweight stickbait is difficult to throw with baitcasting gear so I tie the small lure on an 8-pound monofilament and cast it with spinning tackle.
 I prefer monofilament for my spinning reel because it flows off the spool slowly and smoothly whereas fluorocarbon line tends to jump off the spinning reel spool too quickly and creates too many line tangles.
 The short stickbait has a long bill that allows it to dive to the same depths as the larger models.
 After cranking the lure down to its maximum depth, I pause it and then try either a twitch-twitch-pause retrieve or slowly sweep the lure and pause it to trigger strikes from suspended bass.

 Underspin For The Win

 A heavyweight football or casting jig works great for bottom-hugging bass but these lures fall too fast through the strike zone of suspended bass.
-Combining a 5- or 6-inch swimbait and a 1/4-ounce underspin jig is an effective way to catch suspended wintertime bass, but when the water turns extremely cold savvy anglers downsize their baits.
+Combining a 5- or 6-inch swimbait and a 1/4-ounce underspin jig is an effective way to catch suspended wintertime bass, but when the water turns extremely cold-savvy anglers downsize their baits.
 Some of the Table Rock Lake guides I know scale down to 1/8- or 1/16-ounce Roadrunners or other horsehead jigs to catch inactive wintertime spotted bass.
 They use either a horsehead jig with a marabou body or match the small underspin jig with a curly-tail plastic grub or 2- to 3-inch swimbait.
 During a recent trip with Table Rock Lake guide Pete Wenners, we caught suspended spotted bass on his home waters with a 1/8-ounce jighead and a 3-inch swimbait that we let slowly fall through the fish.